 We ask that participants who are feeling unwell stay home and take care of themselves and not come in to participate in the programming.

-Based on the data in the city of Toronto at the time of programming participants may be asked to wear masks while indoors.
+Based on the data in the city of Toronto at the time of programming, participants may be asked to wear masks while indoors.
 Currently, masks are optional.

-Written by Jayeden Walker
+Written and maintained by Jayeden Walker

-(Edits by Brennan Roy in summer 2022)
+(Edits by Brennan Roy in an access consult, summer 2022)